-Basic Policy Groupwide Collaboration A Group-Driven Approach Aim for sustainable growth in corporate value by strengthening collaboration in the following three areas Maintain our focus on the Japanese market while working to incorporate the growth of the global market and evolving and reforming our business model Collaboration between Group companies Collaboration between retail and corporate banking divisions Collaboration between domestic and overseas divisions Customer perspective Group-driven approach Productivity improvements Key Strategies Enhance our comprehensive financial service capabilities on a global basis Contribute to initiatives for revitalizing and regenerating the Japanese market Leverage world-class capabilities in capital and risk Contribute to the revitalization of the Japanese economy and strengthen the business foundations in Japan to support steady growth Enhance and expand global businesses as a driving force for growth management Upgrade and reform our business model and explore new business areas and customer segments Maintain a strong capital base and improve ROE with sophisticated financial and capital management Build administration practices appropriate for Global Systemically Important Financial Institutions (G-SIFIs) Results Summary Major achievements Reasons for not achieving targets Met all targets except the expense ratio target, with overseas operations spearheading growth for the Group The expense ratio increased mainly due to the allocation of resources to overseas operations Expanded our business platforms, including our commercial bank network in the ASEAN region and global investor services functions Failed to meet targets due to the emergence of disadvantageous external trends, which included a negative interest-rate policy introduced by Bank of Japar (BOJ) that caused our operating results to stagnate in a way that surpassed the effect of our organizational countermeasures Challenges Improved productivity Strengthen governance on a global basis (correspond to global financial regulations, etc.) Evolve and reform our business model in light of changes in the business environment Promote the reform of our business model centered on traditional commercial banking operations in Japan Update "group-driven management" to "group-based integrated management"
+A Group-Driven Approach

+Maintain our focus on the Japanese market while working to incorporate the growth of the global market and evolving and reforming our business model

+- 1. Customer perspective - 2.
+Group-driven approach - 3.
+Productivity improvements - Contribute to the revitalization of the Japanese economy and strengthen the business foundations in Japan to support steady growth - Enhance and expand global businesses as a driving force for growth - Upgrade and reform our business model and explore new business areas and customer segments - Maintain a strong capital base and improve ROE with sophisticated financial and capital management - Build administration practices appropriate for Global Systemically Important Financial Institutions (G-SIFIs) - Expanded our business platforms, including our commercial bank network in the ASEAN region and global investor services functions - ▲ Failed to meet targets due to the emergence of disadvantageous external trends, which included a negative interest-rate policy introduced by Bank of Japan (BOJ) that caused our operating results to stagnate in a way that surpassed the effect of our organizational countermeasures - Promote the reform of our business model centered on traditional commercial banking operations in lange. - Update "group-driven management" to "group-based, integrated management"

-Financial Targets Met, Unmet
+Financial Targets Met , Unmet

-Indicators FY2012 FY2013 FY2014 FY2014 targets Indicators FY2015 ROE 8.77% 9.05% 8.74% Approx. 8% ROE 7.63% Expense ratio 57.6% 60.9% 61.1% Between 55-60% Expense ratio 62.3% Net operating profits (customer segments) Approx. 3% growth Approx. 21% growth Approx. 46% growth 20% increase from FY2011 Earnings Per Share (EPS) ¥68.51 CET1 capital ratio1 11.1% 11.1% 12.3% 9.5% or above CET1 capital ratio1 12.1%
+Indicators FY2012 FY2013 FY2014 FY2014 targets ROE 8.77% 9.05% 8.74% Approx. 8% Expense ratio 57.6% 60.9% 61.1% Between 55-60% Net operating profits (customer segments) Approx. 3% growth Approx. 21% growth Approx. 46% growth 20% increase from FY2011 CET1 capital ratio1 11.1% 11.1% 12.3% 9.5% or above